How To Create Your Wedding Day Timeline

 The first step to building your timeline is understanding which events you want to include and how long each event typically takes.

-**Remember that this is your day and ultimately you make the rules.
-You do not have to go in a traditional order, you can add in ‘non-traditional’ things, and you can skip events all together that don’t feel right to you.**
+**Remember that this is your day.
+You do not have to go in a traditional order, you can add in ‘non-traditional’ things, and you can skip events altogether that don’t feel right to you.**

 Solo portraits - 30m Consult your photography team about your specific vision for this and how long they believe it will take to achieve it.

-If you are doing a first look - you may also be able to get some of your wedding party portraits out of the way before the ceremony (rather than doing them during cocktail hour,) so you may want to bake in a little extra time here for that as well.
+If you are doing a first look - you may also be able to get some of your wedding party portraits out of the way before the ceremony (rather than doing them during cocktail hour,) so you may want to designate some extra time here for that as well.

 In order to stay on task - we suggest creating a list of pictures you want to capture at this time and keeping your photographer/coordinator informed of this list.
 It can also be very helpful to designate a friend or family member to be the “wrangler.”
 Your wedding professionals do not know everyone by face.
-It can be incredibly helpful to have someone who does be on point to go find Grandma, or Uncle Jim when they are needed for photos so that your vendors can focus on their specific duties.
+It can be incredibly helpful to have someone who knows everyone on point to find your family members when they are needed for photos so that your vendors can focus on their specific duties.

 Travel time - This may not apply to you if you are getting ready at the same place as you are getting married/partying.

 Map out (at the same day/time of day to account for traffic patterns,) the travel time between your getting ready place & venue, (or ceremony place & reception place.)
-Add at least 20min to account for any hold ups, slow moving traffic, etc. Remember - The mapped distance will not account for the time it takes to load/unload people and items on to the shuttle, someone having to pee before you leave, or forgetting items and having to go back etc.
+Add at least 20min to account for any hold-ups, slow-moving traffic, bathroom breaks, etc. Remember - The GPS does not account for the time it takes to load/unload people and items onto the shuttle, someone having to pee before you leave, or forgetting items and having to go back etc.

 Ceremony - 30min.
 This is an average and varies depending on the couple.
-Secular ceremonies may be a short as 15m, while some more religious ceremonies may take closer to 1hr.
-Your officiant will have more detailed insight on this, but we suggest leaving at least 30min.
-If it is less than that - it will just leave a little more time for your cocktail hour/photos afterwards.
+Secular ceremonies may be as short as 15m, while some more religious ceremonies may take closer to 1hr.
+Your officiant will have a detailed insight on this, but we suggest leaving 30 minutes.
+If it is less than that, you will just have more time for your cocktail hour/photos afterward.

 Cocktail Hour - 1hr.
 Cocktail hour can be a little shorter or longer depending on your scheduling needs.
 You may want to extend it to 1.5hours if you have a large family/wedding party to get photos of during this time.
 You may want to shorten it slightly if the sun goes down earlier on your day and you’re wanting to account for sunset photos.